 In addition to completing the UCS application form, applicants should provide a full Curriculum Vitae and a supporting letter as soon as possible.
-There is no closing date for this appointment and applications will be considered on receipt.
-We reserve the right to interview and appoint at any stage during this process.
+The closing date for applications is Thursday 25 January 2024, 12 pm.
+However, please note that we reserve the right to interview and appoint at any stage during this process; early applications are therefore very welcome.